lisaglendenning/ansible_zookeeper/README.md

-[Ansible](http://ansible.cc/) recipe for installing ZooKeeper server and client.
+[Ansible](http://ansible.cc/) recipe for building and installing the ZooKeeper server and C and python client bindings.

 Uses a separate [module](http://github.com/lisaglendenning/ansible_java) to install Oracle Java.